 The overall aim of the present study was to examine the actual and perceived overall impact of the COVID-19 crisis on employees’ work and private life, along with its consequences for mental well-being (MWB) and self-rated health (SRH) in the German and Swiss working populations.
 Specifically, we pursued the following objectives:

-1. To investigate the perceived positive and negative impact of the COVID-19 crisis on work and private life as well as to assess actual changes in work and private life routines induced by the crisis.
+1. To investigate the perceived positive and negative impact of the COVID-19 crisis on work and private life as well as to assess the self-reported changes in work and private life routines induced by the crisis.

-2. To examine which sociodemographic variables and which actual changes in work and private life routines are associated with perceived positive and negative impact of the COVID-19 crisis on work and private life.
+2. To examine which sociodemographic variables and which self-reported changes in work and private life routines are associated with perceived positive and negative impact of the COVID-19 crisis on work and private life.

-3. To investigate how the actual changes and perceived overall impact of the COVID-19 crisis on work and private life are associated with MWB and SRH as relevant health outcomes.
+3. To investigate how the self-reported changes and perceived overall impact of the COVID-19 crisis on work and private life are associated with MWB and SRH as relevant health outcomes.

 Although SRH has been identified as a relevant predictor of mental distress during the COVID-19 pandemic [10, 27], to our knowledge, it has not been studied as an outcome variable in combination with MWB indicators as in our study.

-METHODS [28] [29]Sample
+METHODS

+The present study used a cross-sectional online survey design.
+We report our study following the STROBE guidelines for cross-sectional studies [28], and the checklist for reporting results of internet e-surveys (CHERRIES) [29], see ‘Additional file 1.pdf’ in supplementary material.

+Sample

-Participants were recruited through a panel data service Respondi (respondi.com). ata were collected from employees in Germany and Switzerland April 2020, when both countries were in full lockdown as part of the control measures relating to COVID-19.
-Participants received a .
-Participation was voluntary and participant anonymity and confidentiality of their data were assured and emphasized.We excluded participants who indicated that they worked less than 20 hours per week, who were self-employed, or who were notwithin the age range of 18 to 65 years.
-The total sample included 2,216 persons, 98 of whom with missing data were removed from the analysis, resulting in a final sample 2,118 participants
+Participants were recruited through a panel data service Respondi (respondi.com).
+Cross-sectional data were collected from employees in Germany and Switzerland via an online questionnaire using a web-based survey provider SurveyGizmo.
+The questionnaire was tested and checked by senior researchers from the field for face validity prior to the administration.
+The period of data collection was from 9th to 22nd April 2020, when both countries were in full lockdown as part of the control measures relating to COVID-19.
+Participants received a minimal incentive for completing the survey (i.e., points which could be redeemed towards a given service after participating in several surveys).
+Participation was voluntary and participant anonymity and confidentiality of their data were assured and emphasized.
+Each participant in the online panel service database had a unique code which ensured anonymity and prevented multiple submissions from one participant.
+Important items in the survey were mandatory and participants were informed if they accidently skipped an item.
+Further, the questionnaire used a logic to avoid asking redundant or non-applicable questions (e.g., participants who indicated that they lost their job were not asked about the change in working time or home-office).
+Moreover, we included several disqualifying items (i.e., “Please choose number three as an answer to this item”) as a quality check to exclude participants who would give random answers.
+Participants were able to go back in the survey and review or change their answers.

+The eligibility criteria were: being employed (not self-employed), working more than 20 hours per week, and being within the age range of 18 to 65 years.
+The final sample included 2,118 participants.
+Figure 1 shows a flow diagram describing how the final sample was achieved.

+Figure 1 here

-he mean age of the sample was 46.51 years (SD = 11.28) Table 1 shows additional characteristics of the sample: 55% were male, 77% were from Germany, and 72% were living with a partner, family, or in a shared housing
+Sociodemographic characteristics of the sample are shown in Table 1: the mean age was 46.51 years (SD = 11.28), 5% completed primary, 58% secondary, and 37% tertiary education, 55% were male, 77% were from Germany, and 72% were living with a partner, family, or in a shared housing.

+Table 1 here